rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 The irony of coding a knowledge-retention app while trying to avoid learning Swift is not lost on me.
 And yet, maybe this is exactly how we _should_ use AI: to selectively apply it to certain tasks, while freeing up our mental capacity for tasks best reserved for humans.

+In the same way that good leadership is about influence and not micromanagement, vibe coding enables developers to focus on building features instead of fretting over implementation details.
+On the one hand, this has eliminated bottlenecks in software development, but, on the other, it has forever changed a craft that took me years to learn.
+I can’t help but feel a tinge of nostalgia for what we’re already calling the “dark ages” of manual coding.

 ## Inflection Point

 Long restricted to the domain of science fiction, artificial intelligence has now become a reality.
 Never in my wildest dreams did I imagine a computer would actually write code.
 Coding agents can increasingly write better code than humans too, unless you are doing something quite obscure that a model has not been trained on.